ozntel/oz-clear-unused-images-obsidian/README.md

 ## Planned Features

 -   [x] Creating settings for users to select the destination of the deleted files
+-   [x] Excluded folders settings for the scan
 -   [ ] Images to be cleaned during load of the vault if users chooses.
 -   [ ] Images to be cleaned every X minutes depending on user's choice